Skip to main content

 jalapeno upgrade oci://ghcr.io/my-user/my-recipe:v2.0.0

-Note that the new recipe version needs to be same or newer than the previous version.
+Note that the new recipe version needs to be the same or newer than the previous version.
 Doing rollbacks with the upgrade command is not supported at the moment.

 If you've modified the files which were originally generated by the recipe, Jalapeno will notice them while doing the upgrade.
 It will ask if you want to overwrite the modified files with the newer versions or keep the modified ones.